mgcarbonell/gucci_mane_quotes/README.md

-# Inspirational Gucci Mane Quotes for your Terminal
+# Gucci Mane CLI: Inspirational Gucci Mane Quotes for your Terminal

 ## Installation
 1. Clone this repo to your local host.